OpenCDMP/.github/profile/README.md

 -->
 OpenCDMP is virtual organisation hosting all OpenCDMP open source components.

-OpenCDMP software isdesigned and developed by Communication & Information Technologies Experts S.A.
+OpenCDMP software is designed and developed by Communication & Information Technologies Experts S.A.
 (CITE) [ https://www.cite.gr ] with the support of OpenAIRE AMKE [ https://www.openaire.eu/openaire-amke ].

 OpenAIRE AMKE provides, operates and supports the OpenAIRE ARGOS Service [ https://argos.openaire.eu ], which is a publicly available hosted service utilising the OpenCDMP software ( since October 2024, formelly OpenDMP ).